mozilla/firefox-translations-training/docs/snakemake.md

 This section included the instructions on how to run the pipeline using [Snakemake](https://snakemake.github.io/) orchestrator (locally or on a Slurm cluster).

-**NOTICE: Mozilla is switching to TaskCluster for model training and the Snakemake pipeline will be less actively maintained in the future.
+**NOTICE: Mozilla is switching to Taskcluster for model training and the Snakemake pipeline will be less actively maintained in the future.
 Feel free to contirbute if you find bugs.**

 Snakemake workflow manager infers the DAG of tasks implicitly from the specified inputs and outputs of the steps.